tylerlwsmith/deadhandmedia.com/README.md

 - Colors should be extracted to variables.
 - Styles for layout padding and margins across the pages were copied and pasted.
 Those should be extracted to reusuable components.
 - The blog filters component's vanilla JS implementation is fragile and tightly coupled to the markup and styles.
 If I want to add a single additional feature to it, I need to migrate to Alpine JS or React.
+- I implemented a mobile nav and didn't like it, so I hid it using a combination of Sass variables and commenting out the Hugo/Sass code.
+In an ideal world, I could set an environment variable that would enable/disable all of it, but making sharing environment variables with Sass isn't trival.

 ## Why the stupid name... what even _is_ a dead hand?